 CREDIT UNIONS PERSPECTIVE

 BranchScape can help the management team establish goals for enhancing performance.
-The financial institution can look at its individual branches to determine how to best align the day-to-day activities within each branch with the overall objectives of the franchise.
+The financial institution can look at individual branches to determine how to best align the day-to-day activities within each branch with the overall objectives of the franchise.